Professor Dr. Adolf Kurrein

 One must not forget that the Teplitz congregation placed great demands on Kurrein not only as orator – during the spa-season he had to preach fortnightly -, but also by having to attend functions, teach, maintain congregation records, care for the poor, inspect schools as well as pastoral care and religious welfare; he never missed morning or evening worship; each sermon and speech was meticulously researched and worked through and despite all that he still managed to find the time to attend to his scientific work as well as untiringly create new and original materials.
 Throughout, he continued his studies, learnt his daily Shiur and kept abreast of new developments in the sciences and in literature.

-The magazine Der jüdische Kantor, printed by Blaustein-Bromberg, 14th volume, published "Peace", Footnote a longer essay which Kauffmann-Frankfurt printed later on.
+The magazine Der jüdische Kantor, printed by Blaustein-Bromberg, 14th volume, published "Peace", a longer essay which Kauffmann-Frankfurt printed later on.
 The Prague Gemeindezeitung, 20th volume, no. 17, wrote: "The whole book's profound content is of an appealing and popular vane.
 The language indicates a dextrous writer, who, and this is a fact we would like to stress, did not fall prey to a homiletic tone."
-Soon after that Der jüdische Kantor (14th volume, no. 31) published further essays "The Meaning of Property and its Impact", Footnote "The Menorah" Footnote (deutsch-israelisches Familienblatt Hamburg, published by M. Deutschländer), as well as two essays set to paper by Kurrein "Prevention of Cruelty to Animals and Human Torture" Footnote and "The 9.
+Soon after that Der jüdische Kantor (14th volume, no. 31) published further essays "The Meaning of Property and its Impact", "The Menorah" (deutsch-israelisches Familienblatt Hamburg, published by M. Deutschländer), as well as two essays set to paper by Kurrein "Prevention of Cruelty to Animals and Human Torture" and "The 9.
 Ab 586 Before Conventional Chronology 70 – 135 – 1492 After Conventional Chronology".
-Footnote The first article was aimed at the societies for the prevention of cruelty to animals, who wanted to put an end to the slaughter according to Jewish rites.
+The first article was aimed at the societies for the prevention of cruelty to animals, who wanted to put an end to the slaughter according to Jewish rites.
 Kurrein expressed openly that their endeavours had little to do with the prevention of cruelty to animals and were more geared to tormenting all Israelites.
 The paper made sure that readers in Saxony were able to read the article.
 Jellinek wrote to Kurrein on 20th February 1891: "The new treasurer, Dr. Steinbach, held a lecture on the responsibilities that come with property in 1885, about which I wrote critically in the previous issue of the Neuzeit to the effect, that he was more concerned with the gospel and the fathers of the church than the views of the Jewish scriptures.
 A task for you could be to write about the issue: ‘About the Responsibilities of Property According to Biblical and Talmudic Doctrines’.
-Footnote The essay would have to be precise and written in the popular style of today."
+The essay would have to be precise and written in the popular style of today."
 Not even a year passed before the beginnings of a remarkable study about the responsibilities of property was published by the Cologne based Gemeindezeitung no. 45.
 It was the fruit of Jellinek's advice.

-"The Responsibilities of Property" Footnote was printed as a brochure in 1892.
+"The Responsibilities of Property" was printed as a brochure in 1892.
 Such was his way.
 Each and every idea had to be carried out and one may well wonder about the quantity of the ideas as well as the perseverance that went into their realisation.

 The establishing of a rabbinical association in Bohemia and the Jewish paper Jüdische Chronik presented him with a welcome field into which he could direct his energies.

-The "Portrayals of Patriarchs", Footnote a result of his work in youth education, was published in the same year.
-Jellinek states in his essay on the "Portrayals of Patriarchs" in the Neuzeit (1893, 22nd September, no. 38, 33rd volume) that the "Exhortatory Sermons for the Youth Service" Footnote is not so easy to dispatch, if it is to take into account pedagogy, the laws of oratory and, at the same time, is to make a deep and lasting impression on the minds of the youthful listeners.
+The "Portrayals of Patriarchs", a result of his work in youth education, was published in the same year.
+Jellinek states in his essay on the "Portrayals of Patriarchs" in the Neuzeit (1893, 22nd September, no. 38, 33rd volume) that the "Exhortatory Sermons for the Youth Service" is not so easy to dispatch, if it is to take into account pedagogy, the laws of oratory and, at the same time, is to make a deep and lasting impression on the minds of the youthful listeners.
 The exhortatory sermon during a Jewish service should be appealing, but not trivial, educational, but not condescending, well organised, but not artificially constructed, festive, but not be marked by exaggerated pathos.
 This task is not an easy one.
 The "Portrayals of Patriarchs" (see footnote 41) by Dr. Kurrein, he continues, "surpass all previous publications of the same genre.
 They are clear, simple, easy to understand, yet highly educational...
 They are a treasure cove, which contain many a jewel, especially real pearls from the Midrash."

 In that year Jellenik was the cause of much joy for Kurrein.
 He sent him a valuable silver inkstand for the Chanukka festival with the following words: "I have sent you an inkstand for the Chanukka festival, which you are to use for composing your sermons.
 I will present you with an intellectual gift, too: A collection of my specially selected passages of the Talmud and the Midrash to use in sermons."

 That present, however, was not to be.
 Jellinek passed away on 28th December 1893 and it seemed as though the present and the letter, presented a mere three weeks earlier, were given to his student in a state of premonition.
 Kurrein never learned why Jellinek had bestowed him with this memento – it was a spontaneous outburst of the love that existed between student and teacher, which needed to be expressed in a worldly fashion prior to his passing away.
 It was only natural that the student hurried to the bier of the teacher, where he also represented the rabbinical association of Bohemia.
 He dedicated him the article in the Neuzeit (34th volume, no. 3, 19.
-I. 1894) "Dr. Jellinek as Teacher" Footnote , for which he received many letters of thanks from Jellineks friends.
+I. 1894) "Dr. Jellinek as Teacher" , for which he received many letters of thanks from Jellineks friends.
 Dr. Gustav von Schlesinger-Wien wrote: " In your article ‘Dr. Jellinek as Teacher‘ you painted an excellent picture of the extensive and enduring activities of our late friend.
 His unfortunate and sudden passing away creates a void in the Jewry.
 Your article serves to honour you."

 With Kurrein as vice-president the rabbinical association of Bohemia had commenced activities.
 One of the objectives of the association was to work out a uniform curriculum.
-The talk "Religious Education", Footnote held at the association and published by it, was dedicated to that cause.
+The talk "Religious Education", held at the association and published by it, was dedicated to that cause.
 His achievements in improving and organising religious education would require a separate article.
 The same can be said for his commitment to the association, whose president he became and remained until his death following the untimely passing away of Prague chief-Rabbi Dr. Ehrenfelds, the previous office holder.
 A monument to his deeds is the commemorative speech, which was handed to him on his 25th anniversary in office.

 In 1894 he had laid the foundation stone of an undertaking, that was to keep him busy for the rest of his life: The Jewish congregation library of Treblitz.
 Over a period of a quarter of a century he acquired book after book with very little means at his disposal and kept on asking for contributions and donations, until the library could boast of an impressive collection of some 1,000 books.
 It stocked nearly all German publications that were of value to and concerned with Jewish science and literature.
 He provided rooms, organised the maintenance, did the lettings and book-keeping and catalogued everything.

 The Jüdische Chronik was a publication which was to make the teachings available to a wider audience.
 During the constitutional meeting of the rabbinical association Dr. S. Stern of Saaz suggested, that a monthly popular science publication with the aim of inspiring interest in and advancing religious matters be founded.
 This publication, cheaply produced, yet well put together and of pleasant form and with chaste content, was bound to become a magazine for the whole family.
 Dr. Kurrein of Teplitz, Dr. S. Stern of Saaz and Dr. J. Ziegler of Karlsbad were the publishers and Stern became editor.
 The first edition appeared for Pessach in 1894 and it survived for seven years with the above named committee at its head for the first three.
 From 1897 (4th volume) onwards, Kurrein was its sole publisher and editor.
 In those seven years he wrote more than 100 essays, including longer pieces, which also appeared as separately published works such as "Human Contact, Derech erez.
-According to the Talmud" Footnote (1896), "The Kaddish of the Mourners", Footnote which was reprinted twice, "The Gravestone" Footnote (1897), "The Neshomoh-Light of the Soul" Footnote (1898), "Judea and Rome" Footnote (1899) and "Do Jews Need Christian Blood?"
-Footnote (1900).
+According to the Talmud" (1896), "The Kaddish of the Mourners", which was reprinted twice, "The Gravestone" (1897), "The Neshomoh-Light of the Soul" (1898), "Judea and Rome" (1899) and "Do Jews Need Christian Blood?"
+(1900).

 The chronicle closed down on 30th April 1901.
 Many letters were received praising the editor and stating that the discontinuation of the magazine was met with regret.
 A lovely and accurate note in a Jewish paper reads as follows: “The aim of Die Chronik was not to generate business or advertise individuals, it did not succumb to trends and popular opinions and was never ruled by dogmas.
 It always followed its own aims without affected piety or using the wrong pathos so often applied by orthodox rabbinical papers.
 Instead it pursued selflessly, unerringly and unselfishly the aim to achieve the best for the Jewry."

 But it seemed, as though he could not live without idealism.
 His very nature and spirit made him continuously look for an ideal and cling onto it.
 Herzl’s appearance and the first Zionist congress found mention in Die Chronik.
 On 11th February he held a speech, "Half a Sheckel!
-A Crown for Zion!"
-Footnote which eventually got published.
+A Crown for Zion!" which eventually got published.
 Early in 1899 he was once again called to the rostrum, when the Austrian-israel Union invited him.
 His speech "Judea and Rome" (see footnote 49) was published by the Union and Die Chronik and even made its way to the public by independent means.
 The youth, which joined Zionism enthusiastically, soon embraced Dr. Kurrein.
-One can find his essay "The Hebrew Language for Education and Teaching" Footnote in the Jugendfrühling the commemorative publication of the Jewish national high-school leavers of North-western Bohemia.
+One can find his essay "The Hebrew Language for Education and Teaching" in the Jugendfrühling the commemorative publication of the Jewish national high-school leavers of North-western Bohemia.

 Over the next years the Zionist movement, which occupied the minds and as such made an impact even in the congregation of Teplitz, increased in strength.
 Kurrein declared himself a supporter of Zionism.

 When the Jewish Encyclopedia, the standard reference work created by the American Jewry, was founded, Kurrein was asked to contribute and duly supplied a number of essays.
 Following that he became involved in the Jüdische Volksstimme in Brünn, for which he wrote between 100 and 150 articles.
 At the same time he continued working on bigger independent projects for the Volkskalender, published annually by Hickl – each of which was interesting and of value.
-The cycle about the Jewish house – "The Seder", Footnote "Moses", "Samuel and Elia", Footnote "Mordechai and Haman", Footnote "The Three Heroines of the Megilla" Footnote , "Rabbi Israel Baal Shem, Israel Besht" and "Rabbi Jehuda hachossid" – serves as an example.
+The cycle about the Jewish house – "The Seder", "Moses", "Samuel and Elia", "Mordechai and Haman", "The Three Heroines of the Megilla" , "Rabbi Israel Baal Shem, Israel Besht" and "Rabbi Jehuda hachossid" – serves as an example.

 Zionism soon recognised the great and powerful strength of this man and he received countless invitations to give speeches and talks from all over.
 One of the first to request Kurrein was the association Hashachar in Bielitz (1902).
 He went there, gave his talk and enraptured the entire congregation.
 He had to return and return he did.
 He held further Sermons in Brünn, Breslau, Karlsbad, Berlin, Gleiwitz, Beutzen, Chemnitz, Prague, Pilsen, Kolin and other cities.
-Some speeches were published, such as "Zionism", Footnote "Herzl's Plans" Footnote etc.
+Some speeches were published, such as "Zionism", "Herzl's Plans" etc.

 Publications such as Mitteilungen des Distriktkommittees für Böhmen, the Jüdische Revue and the annual Die Stimme der Wahrheit (Zionismus und Idealismus) asked for his contribution and received it.
 Student fraternities requested articles by him for their commemorative publications.
-To the anniversary of the twentieth semester (1906) of the Emunah he supplied the article "Jewish Centenaries" Footnote and he sent the essay "Biblical Teachings of Happiness" Footnote to the Bar Kochba in Prague.
+To the anniversary of the twentieth semester (1906) of the Emunah he supplied the article "Jewish Centenaries" and he sent the essay "Biblical Teachings of Happiness" to the Bar Kochba in Prague.
 His oratory performances in the pulpit reached an ever higher degree of perfection, became simpler, more carefully researched and went deeper into the subject matter.
-On New Year's day in 1904 (5665) he held the sermon "Think correctly – Live correctly", Footnote which can be described as an oratory masterpiece and was subsequently published by an astute member of the audience (H. Sidney Riethof in Teplitz).
+On New Year's day in 1904 (5665) he held the sermon "Think correctly – Live correctly", which can be described as an oratory masterpiece and was subsequently published by an astute member of the audience (H. Sidney Riethof in Teplitz).
 The same can be said of his school work and his teaching.
 In 1904 the state department for schools conferred the title of Professor on him – in those days a rarity.
 His efforts as president of the rabbinical society had the effect, that this title is bestowed on each Bohemian Rabbi following a certain time in office.
-The "Society for the Collection and Conservation of Jewish Art and Historical Monuments" Footnote in Vienna appointed him as their curator.
+The "Society for the Collection and Conservation of Jewish Art and Historical Monuments" in Vienna appointed him as their curator.

 He celebrated his 40th anniversary in office in 1912.
 It was a lovely celebration and Dr. Schwarz of Prague, Dr. Stern of Saaz, and Dr. Biach of Brüx all gave speeches in the name of the rabbinical association.